Chesapeake Bay Program Water Quality and Biological Data Management

 ICPRB staff Mike Mallonee is located at the CBP office in Annapolis, Maryland.
 He receives water quality and biological data sets routinely submitted by CBP partners.
 He then steps the data through several quality assurance procedures and incorporates them into the large CBP relational databases ready to be made available on the internet.

-ICPRB staff in Rockville, Maryland, contribute to the project goals and objectives.
-They compile certain biological data, develop computer programs to calculate metrics and indexes of biological health, respond to data analysis requests, and participate in CBP workgroups and ad hoc analysis task groups.
+ICPRB staff in Rockville, Maryland, also contribute to the project goals and objectives.
+They compile certain biological data, develop computer programs to calculate metrics and indexes including the Chessie BIBI, respond to data analysis requests, and participate in CBP workgroups and ad hoc analysis task groups.

 Return to Aquatic Life Main Page